adankot/todolist/README.md

 # To do list
-It is a test project.
-A basic todo list, where you can register and create tasks for yourself.
+This is a test project.
+A basic to do list, where you can register an account and create tasks for yourself.
-Opportunities:
+User actions:
 - Register yourself with username and password
 - Login with username and password
 - List your tasks